mongodb/mongo/buildscripts/resmokeconfig/matrix_suites/README.md

 ### excludes
 All fields referenced in the `excludes` section of the mappings file will append to the specified `exclude` fields in the base suite.
 The only two valid options in the referenced modifier field are `exclude_with_any_tags` and `exclude_files`.
 They are appended in the order they are specified in the mappings file.

 ### eval
 All fields referenced in the `eval` section of the mappings file will append to the specified `config.shell_options.eval` field in the base suite.
 They are appended in the order they are specified in the mappings file.

+### extends
+All fields referenced in the `extends` section of the mappings file must be lists, and will be appended to the correspending keys on the same path.
+When extends is applied (after the other modifiers), the key being extended must already exist and also be a list.

 ## Generating matrix suites
 The generated matrix suites live in the `buildscripts/resmokeconfig/matrix_suites/generated_suites`